-We have 6.5 miles of trails at McCloud Nature Park near North Salem, 4.5 miles of trails at Sodalis Nature Park in Plainfield, and even more trails at Hummel Park in Plainfield, Williams Park and Arbuckle Acres Park in Brownsburg, Washington Township Park and Avon Town Hall Park in Avon and Ellis Park, Gary Eakin Community Park and Blanton Woods in Danville.
+We have 6.5 miles of trails at McCloud Nature Park near North Salem.
+You can discover even more trails at Sodalis Nature Park and Hummel Park in Plainfield, Williams Park and Arbuckle Acres Park in Brownsburg, Washington Township Park and Avon Town Hall Park in Avon and Ellis Park, Gary Eakin Community Park and Blanton Woods in Danville.

 Enjoy the Great Outdoors in Hendricks County!

 These aren't the only ways to enjoy being outside during the winter in Hendricks County!
 For more outdoor (and indoor) events over the next few months and beyond, be sure to check out our Events Calendar.